Boost Your Arabic Vocabulary: 11 Arabic Adverbs to Express Frequency

 كلّما شعرت بالعطش أشرب الماء

-“ٍفي كلِّ مرّة” translates to “every time” and emphasizes the consistency of an event occurring whenever a specific condition is met.
+“ٍفي كلِّ مرّة” is a common Arabic adverb and it translates to “every time” and emphasizes the consistency of an event occurring whenever a specific condition is met.
 It’s often used to describe habits or recurring actions.

 أمثلة